winglang/wing/docs/contributing/01-start-here/05-development.md

 :::note

-The first time you run `npm install` it may take extra time to install the [wasi-sdk](https://github.com/WebAssembly/wasi-sdk) for you.
+The first time you run `pnpm install` it may take extra time to install the [wasi-sdk](https://github.com/WebAssembly/wasi-sdk) for you.
 This is needed to compile Wing for WASM.

 If you wish to install it manually, you may do so by running `scripts/setup_wasi.sh`